pytorch/android-demo-app/ObjectDetection/README.md

 ## Transfer Learning

 In this section, you'll see how to use an example dataset called [aicook](https://universe.roboflow.com/karel-cornelis-q2qqg/aicook-lcv4d/4), used to detect ingredients in your fridge, to fine-tune the YOLOv5 model.
 For more info on the YOLOv5 transfer learning, see [here](https://github.com/ultralytics/yolov5/issues/1314).
+If you use the default YOLOv5 model to do object detection on what's inside your fridge, you'll likely not get good results.
+That's why you need to have a custom model trained with a dataset like aicook.

 ### 1. Download the custom dataset